bclarkson-code/Tricycle/README.md

 #### Other optimisations

-While batching, using a GPU and fusing are the major optimisations, I'd like to provide some honorable mentions.
+While batching, using a GPU and fusing are the major optimisations, I'd like to provide some honourable mentions.

 ##### Inplace tensor updates

-While probably obvious to many readers, updating tensors in-place rather than replacing them with a new tensor caused a big speedup.
+While probably obvious to many readers, updating tensors in-place rather than replacing them with a new tensor caused a big speed up.

 ##### Mathematical optimisations

-Operations like `CrossEntropy` can be implemented by applying a softmax and then applying the crossentropy operation but, if you do a bit of algebra, you can do something called the `log-sum-exp` trick to simplify the expression and cut down on the computations needed.
+Operations like `CrossEntropy` can be implemented by applying a softmax and then applying the cross entropy operation but, if you do a bit of algebra, you can do something called the `log-sum-exp` trick to simplify the expression and cut down on the computations needed.